Zululand Cultural Tours

 Zulu Tapestry

 The Legislative Assembly building can be visited by arrangement.
-The historical tapestry series and the statue of King Shaka are of particular interest.
+The historic tapestry series and the statue of King Shaka are of particular interest.

 Shembe Church Service